 To refer back to this post showing how to make DIY Christmas Money Gift Envelopes in the future, bookmark this page or pin the following image.

-If you want to make sure you don’t miss future content, pop your email in the beige box up on the right or click here.
-I usually send out 2-3 emails a week, so I won’t inundate your inbox.
-Believe me, I’m sensitive to an overflowing email inbox!
+To ensure you don’t miss future content, pop your email in the pale green box on the right or click here.
+I usually send one email weekly, so I won’t inundate your inbox.
+I’m sensitive to an overflowing email inbox!

-By subscribing to Nourish and Nestle, we will only use your email address to send you emails, no more than 2-3 per week.
-In addition, you will have access to my growing library of knit & crochet patterns, as well as other printables, so check back often as this library will continue to grow.
-Please know that you can unsubscribe at any time by emailing me or clicking on the “unsubscribe” link at the bottom of all emails.
+We will only use your email address to send you emails, no more than 1-2 weekly.
+In addition, you will have access to my growing library of knit & crochet patterns and other printables.
+Check back often as this library will continue to grow.
+You can unsubscribe anytime by emailing me or clicking on the “unsubscribe” link at the bottom of all emails.

-And, you can access many of the products I refer to on my Nourish and Nestle Amazon Page.
+And you can access many of the products I refer to on my Nourish and Nestle Amazon Page.
 You can access it here.

-So, if you’d like to get in on the ‘subscriber benefit’ action, simply subscribe to Nourish and Nestle here or using the form on the right sidebar.
-It’s towards the top a bit.
+So, if you’d like to participate in the ‘subscriber benefit’ action, simply subscribe to Nourish and Nestle here or use the form on the right sidebar.
+It’s slightly towards the top.

 I have sent all my subscribers the link to the Subscriber Benefits Library.
-If you missed it or misplaced it, drop me a line.
+If you missed it or misplaced it, let me know.

 Until next time…

-Lynn
+Signature of Lynn